 Selected as an Astronaut Candidate by NASA in December 1994, Dom reported to Johnson Space Center in March 1995.
 Dom served as a spacecraft communicator (CAPCOM) in Mission Control for numerous Space Shuttle flights, and later was Chief of the Astronaut Shuttle Branch.
 A veteran of four space flights, Dom has logged over 47 days in space.
 He served as pilot aboard STS-91 in 1998 and STS-99 in 2000, and was the Shuttle Commander on STS-108 in 2001 and STS-123 in 008.
 Dom Gorie retired from NASA in 2010.

-Colonel Maren Calvert, J.D., U.S Air Force (Ret), Director
+Colonel Maren Calvert, J.D., U.S Air Force (Ret), Director and Treasurer

 Maren and her family participated in the June 2018 annual SCUBA Challenge in Key West and she was elected Asst.
 Treasurer in December 2018.

 Maren is currently an attorney for the Horenstein Law Group in Vancouver, WA.
 She graduated from the United States Air Force Academy, The UCLA School of Law, the Judge Advocate General’s Staff Officer Course, and Georgetown University (for a post-graduate Legislative Affairs certificate).
 Prior to retirement in August 2018, Maren served as Senior Air Staff Counsel for the Air Force Review Boards Agency.
 Maren also served as Congressional Assistant for the Assistant Secretary of the Air Force, Manpower & Reserve Affairs; as Associate General Counsel for Secretary of the Air Force, Office of General Counsel; and as Air Staff Counsel for the Air Force Administrative Law Directorate.

 Maren is a certified SCUBA diver and a licensed attorney in the states of Washington, California, Hawaii and (soon) Oregon.